holdensparacino/Blog/work.md

 - Collaborate with area partners towards the implementation of a regional winter maintenance conference for private contractors and municipalities.
 - Design and implement a regional survey to winter maintenance private contractors throughout the Lake Champlain region to assess current practices, management characteristics, and barriers to changing behaviors.
 - Interview private contractors on their management practices and ways to implement changes.
-- Assist professors in lectures, materials creation, and grading, including Ecology, Social Processes and the Environment, and Water Management and Sustainability in the Netherlands.
+- Assist professors in lectures, materials creation, and grading, including Ecology, Ecological Economics, Social Processes and the Environment, and Water Management and Sustainability in the Netherlands.
 <div class="line-break"></div>

-## Other Notable Projects
+## Notable Projects

 <div class="card" id="card-volmon" style="cursor: pointer;" onClick="window.location='/volmon.html';">
     <div class="card-container">